Pakistani cricket team in the West Indies in 2021: 2nd Test

 The first overs of the game were a setback for the Pakistan team, as Kemar Roach and Jayden Seales took the first three wickets in short order for only two runs.
 However, Babar Azam and Fawad Alam built an unbeaten century partnership, bringing Pakistan to 62/3 at lunch and 145/3 at tea.
 The weather conditions in which the match was played, having previously forced off West Indies wicket-keeper Joshua Da Silva (replaced by the reserve wicket-keeper, Jahmar Hamilton) with cramps, ultimately led to Alam retiring hurt, suffering from the same condition, his stand with Azam still unbeaten on 158.
 Azam was out later in the final session, caught in the slips off Roach.
-Mohammad Rizwan and Faheem Ashraf saw off the reminder of the day, under less oppressive weather, with the visitors reaching the close on 212/4, only 74 overs having been bowled before bad light prevented further play.
+Mohammad Rizwan and Faheem Ashraf saw off the remainder of the day, under less oppressive weather, with the visitors reaching the close on 212/4, only 74 overs having been bowled before bad light prevented further play.
 Rain and a consequently wet outfield prevented any play the following day.
 Damp patches in the bowler's run-up further hampered play the following morning, only eight balls being possible before lunch.
 On the resumption, things began slowly as Pakistan only scored 6 runs in the first 10 overs.
 Rizwan and Ashraf would end up with a 50 partnership, but the star of the day was Alam, who, having retired hurt earlier, returned and guided his team through the day's play, on the way to an unbeaten 124, with Pakistan on 273/8 at tea.
 A declaration a few overs after the interval put the home side in the bat for the rest of the session.

 Ideal bowling conditions put the batsmen immediately on the backfoot, with both openers departing for single figure scores within the first six overs.
 The wicket of Chase was next to fall, and with deteriorating light, Alzarri Joseph was sent in as nightwatchman, preventing any further damage, the hosts on 39/3 at the close, and the visitors firmly in control.
 Afridi struck early the next morning, removing Joseph, but Jermaine Blackwood and Nkrumah Bonner put on some resistance before Abbas removed Bonner and then Mayers, who had yet to score in the series.
 Afridi, on his way to a 6-wicket haul, then had Blackwood out to a short delivery, and West Indies, without any established batters remaining, were 123/8 at lunch.
 Jason Holder aggressively targeted Abbas' bowling after the break, hitting multiple boundaries, but Afridi eventually struck twice more.